dlajambe/llm/README.md

 # Large Language Model from Scratch

-In this project, a generative transformer-based large language model (LLM) was implemented from scratch using PyTorch.
+In this project, a generative transformer-based large language model (LLM) was implemented from scratch in Python using the PyTorch deep learning framewwork.
 This project was inspired by Andrej Karpathy's excellent [LLM tutorial](https://youtu.be/kCc8FmEb1nY?si=umG3WZzNv6TyMz43), although several features were added:

 - Parameterization of all global variables
 - Refactoring of training script into functional components to facilitate debugging